vitec-memorix/mediabank-wordpress-plugin/README.md

 ```

 * Set the correct link structure in de admin at **Settings -> Permalinks** to **Custom Structure** and *remove the trailing slash* at the end like **/%postname%**

+* Create a page where the mediabank will be displayed
+    * Put [mediabank] in the content of the page
+    * Check the checkbox "Display mediabank"

 ## Contact